mleykamp/BoardGames/PITCHME.md

 @ol[list-bullets-black](false)
 - If you need to fill an order with a level 4 wine
 - And you don't have a level 4 wine
-- You may fill the order with the next available higher value wine
+- You may still fill the order with the next available higher value wine
 @olend

 @snapend